 1. Open an online store.

-Platforms like Shopify make it easy for you and me – people without any retail experience – to open an online store and sell physical products.
-And tools like Shoppable make it easy for you to integrate products and checkouts into your existing blog.
+Platforms like Shopify make it easy for you and me – people without any retail experience – to open an online store and sell physical or digital products.

-If you’ve already got a blog with decent traffic and loyal readers, you might want to stick with Shoppable or use EDD plugin if using WordPress.
+If you’ve already got a blog with decent traffic and loyal readers, you might want to use EDD plugin if using WordPress.

 Or, if you’re starting from scratch trying to make extra money online, maybe running an online store through Shopify would be better!